Cities & Health

 Air quality conditions.

 Traffic is the primary source of air pollutants in urban areas, posing significant health risks to humans, animals, and plants.
-Airborne pollutants, like particulate matter (PM) and chemically active gases such as NO and NO2, can travel long distances through wind transport, causing pollution even far from the original source.
-To better understand and address this issue, an integrated modeling analysis is needed.
+Airborne pollutants such as particulate matter (PM) and chemically active gases such as NO and NO2 can travel long distances through wind transport, causing pollution even far from the original source.
+Integrated modeling analysis is needed to better understand and address this issue.

 Vegetation.

-Vegetation elements like trees, hedges, and green façades play a crucial role in controlling pollutant distribution.
-However, assessing the complex interactions between green elements, air flow, turbulence, and pollutant deposition cannot be done simplistically.
-ENVI-met software enables the estimation of the benefits of complex nature-based solutions by integrating pollutant dispersion modeling with high-resolution vegetation modeling.
+Vegetation elements such as trees, hedges, and green facades play a critical role in controlling pollutant dispersion.
+However, assessing the complex interactions between green elements, airflow, turbulence, and pollutant deposition cannot be done simply.
+The ENVI-met software enables the estimation of the benefits of complex nature-based solutions by integrating pollutant dispersion modeling with high-resolution vegetation modeling.

-Air pollution is not just an outdoor issue.
-Opening windows or using air conditioning can bring outdoor pollutants inside.
+Air pollution is not just an outdoor problem.
+Opening windows or using air conditioning can bring outdoor pollutants indoors.
 The quality of the air you get when you open your window depends on the microscale wind patterns around the building.
-ENVI-met software analyzes wind flow and pollutant transport for each façade segment of a building with a resolution down to one meter.
+The ENVI-met software analyzes wind flow and pollutant transport for each facade segment of a building with a resolution down to one meter.

 Analyzing Air Pollution through Simulation of Site-Specific Scenarios: High-Resolution Modeling Case Study